Skip to content

 The Condemnation Process

 The condemning authority (PennDOT, a township, a school district, or a utility with the power of eminent domain) must first make a good faith offer to purchase the property or interest needed.
-If the owner doesn't accept, the authority files a Declaration of Taking with the Bucks County Prothonotary, which transfers title immediately upon filing and payment of estimated just compensation into court.
+If the owner does not accept, the authority files a Declaration of Taking with the Bucks County Prothonotary, which transfers title to the condemnor upon filing of the declaration together with the required security (26 Pa.C.S. §§ 302-303).
+The condemnor becomes entitled to possession after the time for preliminary objections has run, upon payment of or a written offer to pay the estimated just compensation (26 Pa.C.S. § 307).

 What Is "Just Compensation"?